 - Give Artlogic at least 10 days' notice.

-- Create your Master record/s and editions.
+- Create your Edition Data Record/s and editions.

 - Setup your artwork/s well in advance and test it thoroughly using your website's Preview mode (see the section on ‘testing’ in this document).

 - If necessary, announce a date of the launch to your audience but do not set an exact time.
 If you have a dedicated server) coordinate this with Artlogic.

 - Launch your print and wait for it to appear on the public-facing website domain.

 - After the artwork is live, announce the launch to your audience.

 Give Artlogic 10 business days (and a minimum of 24 hours notice) before your intended launch date.
 Supply us with this information: